Close to the centre of the historic town of Bolzano and nevertheless in the heart of nature, there is Mareccio Castle.

 € 5.00 per person

-The castle can be visited if there are no current events (please call in advance) - no free capacities in May 2022.
+The castle can be visited if there are no current events (please call in advance).